-Georgia Military College Army ROTC Early Commissioning Program is one of four college in the entire Nation that the United States Congress has Authorized to commission Second Lieutenants through a two-year program.
+Georgia Military College is one of four colleges in the United States that Congress has authorized to offer U.S. Army ROTC Early Commissioning Program (ECP) that commissions Second Lieutenants through a two-year.
 In short, we are your fast track to leadership in the U.S. Army.

 Entering the Early Commissioning Program means you commit to serve in the Army upon earning a commission.
-Following commissioning you will continue your education at a university that has a Host Partnership or Affiliate Army ROTC program.
-Prior to commissioning, you can request to compete for active duty and will serve in the Reserve or Army National Guard while completing your bachelor’s degree.
-Our Early Commissioning Program Officer serve their country, in key leadership positions all over the world.
+Following commissioning, you will continue your education at an university of your choosing that has a host, partnership or is affiliated with the U.S. Army ROTC program.
+Upon commissioning, you will serve in the U.S. Army Reserves or U.S. Army National Guard while completing your bachelor’s degree and can request to compete for service in active duty.
+Our Early Commissioning Program Officers, past and present, continue to serve their country in key leadership positions wherever their nation calls.

 Early Commissioning Program Financial Benefits:

 - GMC Scholarship cover nearly 100% of Room and Board

 - Simultaneous Membership Program (SMP) Drill pay approximately $248/month

 Scholarship Cadets in the ECP program will drill in the National Guard or U.S. Army Reserves as an enlisted Soldier in the SMP.
 Cadets receive E5 Drill pay for about 9 months during the year.

 SMP participants must score 850+ on SAT or 19+ on ACT.

 Education Assistance Program (EAP) (after GMC):